gvwilson/sensibleadventures/cloudherd/cloudherd.md

 join the sergeant and the reeve.
 "Did I hear correctly that you're the king's representative here?"

-Scholar-Candidate Nangyal nodded his head jerkily.
+Scholar-Candidate Nangyal nodded his head jerkily, his eyes fixed on the candlelight that flickered on Sergeant Dorbu's sword.
 "So that means you're in charge of leasing His Majesty's laws?"
 Another jerky nod.
 "Well, in that case..."
 The young soldier fished a coin out of his pocket.
 "There's a law regarding delays in application of official regulations, isn't there?
-There is?
+Somewhere in the section on procedure?
 Good.
 I'd like to rent it, please."

 He offered the coin to the *tralpa*.
-The pudgy man gaped at it.
+The pudgy man gaped at him.
+"What?"
-"You'd---what?"

-"I'd like to rent a law," Private Thokmay continued doggedly.
+"I'd like to rent that law," Private Thokmay continued doggedly.
 "Just for tonight.
-That should let the reeve arrest people tomorrow instead of today, shouldn't it?"
+That will mean the reeve isn't breaking any of the others by arresting people tomorrow instead of today, won't it?"

 The *tralpa* looked from the boy to the sergeant to his sword to the reeve and back.
 "I---yes, I should think so," he replied weakly.

 "Thank you, honored."
 He paused.
-"Um, I think you have to actually take the coin for this all to be legal, don't you?"
+"You have to actually take the coin for this all to be legal, don't you?"

 The *tralpa* swallowed, then snatched the coin from the private's hand, picked up his lantern, and scurried through the fortress gate.
 As everyone heaved a collective sigh of relief, the sergeant sheathed his sword and turned to the young soldier.
+"I didn't know you knew so much about the law."

-"Sorry, honored," Private Thokmay said before Sergeant Dorbu could speak.
+"Sorry, honored," Private Thokmay.
 "That was out of turn."

-"No, not at all, it was a good idea."
-The sergeant studied him.
-"I didn't know you knew so much about the law."

-Private Thokmay shrugged.
-"Saw it done once, honored," he offered.
-"Back before..."
-He finished the sentence with a second shrug.

-"Mm.
-Did it work that time too?"

-The young soldier shook his head.
-"No, honored," he replied without emotion.
-"It didn't."
+"You're damn right you were out of turn, both of you!"
+Indy exploded.
+She held out her hand to the sergeant.
+"Give it to me.
+Now."

+Wordlessly, Sergeant Dorbu unbuckled his sword belt for a second time and held it out to her.
+Indy took it from him with an icy, "Thank you," and handed it to Noxy without looking at her.
+"I will let your men keep theirs," Stale's reeve said, her voice still colder than the mountain breeze, "But only on the understanding that there will *not* be another incident.
+Do we have an accord?"

+Sergeant Dorbu dipped his head.
+"I'm sorry, honored, I---"

+"Do.
+We have.
+An accord?"

+The sergeant straightened up.
+"Yes, honored."

+"Good.
+Then let's all get a good night's sleep and hope that tomorrow is a better day for everyone.
+We'd be pleased to give you a tour of the village then.
+Noxy?
+It's time for bed."
+And with her back as straight as any soldier's, she marched past the sergeant and the tiger's boy.
+Noxy hurryied to keep up with, wondering if her mother had always been this brave and if every sword was as heavy and awkward as the one she was carrying.

 Noxy had a dream that night.
 She often had dreams, or told herself stories in her head while she was waiting to fall asleep that were no more logical than the